4:30PM - 6:30PM

 Over the course of the term, students will have the opportunity to:

-In addition to all the theory, students will have the opportunity to participate in multiple practice debates during the term (and almost every week as the term progresses).
-Each debate will be on a different topic, and students will have the opportunity to speak in various roles across the term.
+In addition to all the theory, students will have the opportunity to participate in multiple practice debates during the term.
+Each debate will be on a different policy topic, and students will have the opportunity to speak in different rolls each time.

 As with all our weekly programs, the term concludes with a presentation to the students’ parents.
 This is a great way to help them develop the confidence to speak directly to adults, as well as being a good opportunity for them to showcase their new skills.